Tony Smith with family, ca. 1914

 In 1972, Gracehoper, at the time the largest freestanding outdoor sculpture in the United States, is installed at the Detroit Institute of Arts.

-In 1973, travels to Carrara, Italy to work with carved marble, creating For Dolores (Flores para los muertos), Fermi, and other designs based on topological Klein surfaces.
+Travels to Carrara, Italy in 1973 to work with carved marble, creating For Dolores (Flores para los muertos), Fermi, and other designs based on topological Klein surfaces.

 In 1974, receives a Distinguished Teaching of Art Award from the College Art Association, and a Creative Arts Award in Sculpture from Brandeis University.

-Conceives The Fourth Sign, Untitled (Jim's Piece), and Ten Elements.
+Conceives The Fourth Sign, Jim’s Piece, and Ten Elements in 1975.

 In 1976, conceives Lipizzaner, One-Two-Three, and Throwback, and in 1979, conceives and installs Last for the Ohio Building Authority in Cleveland.

-Elected to the American Academy and Institute of Arts and Letters in 1979.
+Elected to the American Academy and Institute of Arts and Letters (1979)